Alabama bass fishing can be red hot in January, so prepare for a cold boat ride!

 What Kind of Lures Work in Cold Weather?

-In general, cold weather bass fishing—both spots or largemouth—will eagerly bite a properly presented lure, but we have to keep in mind that they usually won’t chase a lure far or fast to take it.
+In general, cold weather bass—both spots or largemouth—will eagerly bite a properly presented lure, but we have to keep in mind that they usually won’t chase a lure far or fast to take it.

 Anglers need to think about fishing close and slow in wintertime.
 First of all, place lures as close as possible to where hungry bass are holding so they won’t have far to move for a strike.
 Secondly, slow down retrieves so the bass won’t have to move very fast to reach a lure.